 Appendicitis in the air

-different diseases.
-Findings showed that air pollution was more likely to cause appendicitis in the months when people spend more time
+Exposure to air pollutants greatly increases chances of appendicitis, said a study presented at the American College of Gastroenterology conference.
+Air pollution particularly due to high concentrations of ground-level ozone increases the risk of tissue inflammation, leading to different diseases.
+Findings showed that air pollution was more likely to cause appendicitis in the months when people spend more time outdoors.

 We are a voice to you; you have been a support to us.
 Together we build journalism that is independent, credible and fearless.
 You can further help us by making a donation.
 This will mean a lot for our ability to bring you news, perspectives and analysis from the ground so that we can make change together.